msaharan/sencilla/_posts/2020-06-04-sample-syntax-highlighting.md

 ---
 layout: post
 title: Syntax highlighting
-category: Articles
+category: jekyll
-tags: [python-programming, scipy]
+tags: [python-programming, scipy, code, sencilla]
 ---
 This is a sample post to showcase syntax highlighting in code blocks.